Tag Archives: adapt

 This post summarizes the defining features of ‘The Adapters Movement’.
 I hope this post fills a gap, offering a healthy framework to respond to the critical time we are living in.
 As it becomes clearer that many systems we rely on will not suffice or survive in the future, I hope this and similar movements will serve as popular and robust alternatives to inaction or to isolationist (and sometimes extremist) forms of preparedness and survivalism.
 Let us lessen, not worsen, inevitable harm.

-This movement was first introduced to me in the form of a long, winding post by a widely appreciated blogger Ross Raven aka Category5 on Permies.com: C5 Defines The Adapters Movement – Acceptance and Triage.
+This movement was first introduced to me in the form of a long, winding thread that was posted by a widely appreciated blogger Ross Raven aka Category5 on Permies.com: C5 Defines The Adapters Movement – Acceptance and Triage.
 Permies is the world’s largest permaculture forum (or so I’ve heard from them), and this Permies post was being discussed in an online community of the Deep Adaptation movement (which I introduce below).

 I read the long thread introducing The Adapters Movement over a few days, and I found a lot of gems in it, representing the best of the ‘prepper’ and ‘survivalist’ movements, while explicitly revising many of those movements’ most off-putting and self-destructive problems.
 To help make the Adapters movement more accessible, I am sharing this relatively-short write-up introducing it and outlining its key themes.
 A heads up about what’s ahead: This post prints as four pages, which is much shorter than the many essay-length posts in the original Permies.com thread that this intends to summarize.

 A little more context.
 This ‘Adapters Movement’ fits the wisdom of Deep Adaptation well.
-Here is Deep Adaptation in a nut shell: Many systems we rely on (e.g. food, housing, medicine, water, wood, ‘waste’, wildlife, social systems) are in the process of collapsing and some will fail.
-Human extinction is possible but not probable, and so we need to adapt to minimize harm.
-The way to adapt, according to the Deep Adaptation movement, can be summarized with the “Four R’s framework for inquiry“:
+Here is Deep Adaptation in a nut shell: What are the chances of catastrophic natural disasters?
+Practically certain.
+What about the collapse of safety-critical systems?
+Very likely.
+Could humanity go extinct?
+Possible but not probable.
+Many systems we rely on for basic safety and well-being (e.g. food, housing, medicine, water, wood, ‘waste’, wildlife, social systems) are in the process of collapsing and some will fail.
+The way to adapt to these realities, according to the Deep Adaptation movement, can be summarized with the “Four R’s framework for inquiry“:

 • Relinquish what we need to stop to avoid more harm